Time Zones in Cuba

 does Cuba use daylight saving time?

-what is the time difference between Cuba and UTC
+what is the time difference between Cuba and UTC?

-what currency does Cuba use
+what currency does Cuba use?

-what is the dialing code for Cuba
+what is the dialing code for Cuba?

-what time is used in Havana, Cuba?
+what language is spoken in Cuba?